oliverhalberg/Caesar-Cipher/README.md

 # Caesar-Cipher

-A small program written for fun and for the purposes of learning the Tkinter library.
+A small program written for fun and for the purposes of learning the basics of the Tkinter library.

 ## Current status: Stable and functioning, but some bugs may still be present.